Our schools’ programme is shaping up for 2026

 Our schools’ programme also features an annual schools’ poetry competition.
 Please click here for details on our dedicated web page.

-Many thanks to our generous donors who enabled all the above:
+Many thanks to our generous donors who made all the above possible:

 If you are interested in taking part in the schools’ programme in future years or you would like to know more about becoming a sponsor or making a donation, please email: